ZiadHatab/SMA-PCB-mTRL-kit/README.md

 - 0805 SMD pads for any one-port loads.
 - 0805 SMD pads for a series load.
 - 0805 SMD pads for a shunt load.
-- A matched line 2.94mm (50 ohm).
+- A matched line.
+Width = 2.94mm (50 ohm).
-- A wide stepped impedance line 6.39mm (30 ohm).
+- A wide stepped impedance line.
+Width = 6.39mm (30 ohm).
-- A narrow stepped impedance line 0.88mm (90 ohm).
+- A narrow stepped impedance line.
+Width = 0.88mm (90 ohm).
 - A matched line with a slot in the ground plane.

 ![](./Images/mTRL_pcb.jpeg) | ![](./Images/DUT_pcb.jpeg)